Click the "Array layout" button in the toolbar to open the interface.

 When "Fill selected", Please select layout zones (you can press ctrl to click selection or frame selection multiple PV zone) first, then modify the parameters of the interface, click "fill selected" finally.

-Pitch calculate time (solar time)
+Pitch calculate time

 The time entered here is true solar time, will be used to calculate pitch.